 Purdue Calumet became a residential campus in 2005 with the construction of University Village Phase I, a $16.5 million apartment-style complex with accommodations for 376 students.

 During the first decade and beyond of the 21st century, cultivation of an appealing, engaged learning environment and campus community became a priority as Indiana’s higher education system challenged Purdue Calumet and other regional universities to graduate more baccalaureate and master’s level students.
 In response, Purdue Calumet raised its bar as a student-centered, destination university.
-It took innovative steps, such as implementing experiential learning as a baccalaureate graduation requirement, and it developed strategies to attract and retain qualified, successful students committed to earning their Purdue degree at the Calumet campus.
+It took innovative steps, such as implementing experiential learning as a baccalaureate graduation requirement, and it developed strategies to attract and retain qualified, successful students committed to earning their degree at the Hammond campus.
 Purdue Calumet awarded its 50,000th degree in 2014.

 By engaging faculty expertise, introducing research centers and institutes, and developing cutting edge off-campus facilities, such as its Commercialization and Manufacturing Excellence Center (2015), Purdue Calumet took steps committed to becoming a valuable resource and leader in advancing Northwest Indiana.

 Following the death of Calumet’s first campus director, Millard Gyte, in 1958, Carl Elliott became director and eventually the university’s first chancellor in 1974 before moving on to another appointment.
 Richard J. Combs was appointed Purdue Calumet’s second chancellor in 1975, serving until his retirement in 1990.
 Subsequently, James Yackel (1990-2001), Howard Cohen (2001-2011) and Thomas Keon (2011-2016) directed the growth and development of Purdue Calumet.
 Keon became the first chancellor of Purdue Northwest upon the unification with Purdue North Central in 2016.